BetterThanTomorrow/calva/README.md

 ### ClojureScript REPL

+For Calva to be able to connect the Clojurescript repl, your ClojureScript app needs to be running and connected to the repl session.
+(Calva is at the moment only tested with browser apps, but might work with other project types as well anyway.)

 #### shadow-cljs projects

 When Calva detects a shadow-cljs project it will read the `shadow-cljs.edn` configuration file and give you a list of build ids to pick from.
 Pick the build you started the app from and ClojureScript power should get injected into your favorite editor.